lawrennd/old_talks/_mlai/dimensionality-reduction.md

 \section{Relationship to Matrix Factorization}

-We can use the robot naviation example to realise that PCA (and factor analysis) are very reminiscient of the [*matrix factorization* example](./week2.ipynb) that we used for introducing objective functions.
+We can use the robot naviation example to realise that PCA (and factor analysis) are very reminiscient of the \refnotes{*matrix factorization* example}{matrix-factorization} that we used for introducing objective functions.
 In that system we used slightly different notation, $\mathbf{u}_{i, :}$ for *user* location in our metaphorical library and $\mathbf{v}_{j, :}$ for *item* location in our metaphorical library.
 To see how these systems are